markuadoc/markua-manual/README.md

 To read the specification manuscript in Markua, see: https://github.com/markuadoc/markua

-(Note: Until Markua is fully supported in Leanpub, the Markua spec is a strange hybrid of Markua and Leanpub Flavoured Markdown.)
+(Note: Until Markua is fully supported in Leanpub, the Markua spec itself is written in a strange hybrid of Markua and Leanpub Flavoured Markdown.)